South African farm attacks: Protest action

 A spike in violent attacks on farmers in February 2017 led to one of the country's largest prayer meetings being held on 22–23 April 2017 in Bloemfontein, attracting over 1,000,000 participants.

 Following the murder of Klapmuts farmer Joubert Conradie in October 2017, a protest convoy was organised on 30 October 2017.
 Known as #BlackMonday the convoy ran from Stellenbosch to Cape Town and attracted an estimated 10,000 protesters.
 The protest convoy was criticised by the South African Police Service for disrupting traffic.
-The protest convoy was also criticised by the ANC and the EFF for the display by some protesters of the old South African flag and alleged that the protesters were only concerned about the death of white farmers and did not include black members of the farming community.
+The protest convoy was also criticised by the ANC and the EFF for the display by some protesters of the old South African flag - which is generally regarded as a symbol of the racist Apartheid era regime.
+Displaying the flag has since been made illegal as hate speech - and alleged that the protesters were only concerned about the death of white farmers and did not include black members of the farming community.
 These photos were later confirmed to have been used out of context and inappropriately linked to the protests by Nickolaus Bauer, a reporter from eNCA.
 The eNCA released an official apology regarding the untruthful reporting.
 The Nelson Mandela Foundation also criticised the event for being polarising, describing the protesters' "expressions of 'us' and 'them'" as "worrisome".

 In October 2020, protesters stormed Senekal Magistrates Court, where two suspects were being held for the murder of farm manager Brendin Horner.
 A police vehicle was also overturned and set on fire.
 One man was arrested for setting the vehicle ablaze.

 There is a wall of remembrance outside the town of Bothaville dedicated to farmers who lost their lives during farm attacks.

 Reactions

-Following a spate of attacks in the Western Cape in late 2018, the Western Cape branch of the ANC issued a condemnation of all farm attacks and called on the police to increase efforts to catch perpetrators and prevent attacks.
-The Freedom Front Plus has continuously campaigned against farm attacks in South Africa.
+Following a spate of attacks in the Western Cape in late 2018, the Western Cape branch of the African National Congress (ANC) issued a condemnation of all farm attacks and called on the police to increase efforts to catch perpetrators and prevent attacks.
+The FF+ has continuously campaigned against farm attacks in South Africa.